-The Santa Rosa Community Programs Department, Neighborhood Services Section (NS) provides innovative youth development programming that serves at-risk, low-income, and homeless youth and families throughout Santa Rosa.
+The Neighborhood Services section (NS) of the Recreation Division provides innovative youth development programming that serves at-risk, low-income, and homeless youth and families throughout Santa Rosa.
 The programs provide "safe haven" sites where young people can enjoy recreational, social, and athletic activities without fear of gangs, drugs and other negative influences that occur in their neighborhoods.
 In partnership with other community agencies, NS also assists families living in high-need neighborhoods to improve their quality of life by connecting them to other beneficial programs and services, helping to build a stronger community.
 To view a list of the supported sites and locations, see Appendix B.